willthehuman/sd-drivers/README.md

 + Emulate other controllers
 + And much more!!

+# Known bugs
++ Mouse clicks are triggered using a keyboard command.
+This is why they don't work in many places.
+Since my focus was to make it work with valorant, mouse clicks work in valorant (in-game, not menus)

 # NeptuneControllerButton (config.json + spammables.json)
 | Possible values for Deck Buttons |
 | ------------- |